 Polycystic kidney disease (PKD) is an inherited disease that affects the kidneys.
-It causes abnormal sacs of fluid (called cysts) grow in the kidneys.
+Inherited means it runs in families and is passed down from parents.
+It causes abnormal sacs of fluid (called cysts) to grow in the kidneys.
 If too many cysts grow or if they get too big, the kidneys become damaged.
-The cysts may also cause pain or may get infected.
+The cysts may also cause pain or get infected.

 PKD is the most common inherited disease in the United States.
 Children of parents who have PKD have a 50% chance of getting the disease.

 Symptoms of polycystic kidney disease